For a longer discussion by Basson, see

 * Rosemary Basson (2000) “The Female Sexual Response: A Different Model”, Journal of Sex & Marital Therapy, 26:1, 51-65

 Widely accepted ideas about the physiological side of sex have been drawn from Masters and Johnson's Human Sexual Response.
-There is good reason to doubt whether Masters and Johnson's descriptions capture the pattern of female sexual response, especially with respect to wives in a loving, faithful marital relationship -- virtually none of whom, by definition, would participate in a study like theirs.
+There is good reason to doubt whether Masters and Johnson's descriptions capture the pattern of female sexual response, especially with respect to wives in a loving, faithful marital relationship -- very few of whom, by definition, would participate in a study like theirs.

 Rosemary Basson, in a series of article has developed a more plausible account of female sexual response for women in long-term relationships.
 Here is a relatively short description of her argument: